fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/06_your_first_program/04_memory_game/README.md

 ```

 For this part, you will need

-- a `createBoard` function, that return the board.
+- a `createBoard` function, that returns the board.
 - a `shuffle` function, to ... shuffle the board!

-**`createBoard`** can return a hard coded array at first if you want.
-Once things works, feel free to implement a more complex version to randomly select symbols for example.
+**`createBoard`** can return a hard-coded array at first if you want.
+Once things work, feel free to implement a more complex version to randomly select symbols for example.

 But remember:

-- Each board symbol must be present in pair.
+- Each board symbol must be present in pairs.
 - You'll need to store the information telling if the symbol has been discovered by your player or not.

 ### The display

 Here are some tips for the board display:

-- Even if no symbol have been discovered yet, you'll need a way to show them all, like at the beginning of the game:
+- Even if no symbols have been discovered yet, you'll need a way to show them all, like at the beginning of the game:
   ```
-  Welcome in the Memory Game!
+  Welcome to the Memory Game!
   [ '1:🐰', '2:🎃', '3:🐰', '4:🎃' ]
   Press [Enter] to start!
   >
   ```
 - When a symbol is chosen by the user, its "state" changes.
 When we display `[ '1:🐰', '2:🎃', '3:🐰', '4:🎃' ]` it doesn't mean that we stored exactly that in a variable.
 In reality, each element of the board should probably be a _more complex_ object than a `string`, maybeeeeeee...
 An `object`? 😇
-- When your board's elements have their state, it should change depending of the user choices:
+- When your board's elements have their state, it should change depending on the user choices:

   ```
   🖥  clear the screen 🖥
   [ '1:🐰', '2:❔', '3:❔', '4:❔' ]